m4s-b3n/rest-test/README.md

 # REST Test Service

 This is a simple Python REST API service built using Flask.
-It provides two endpoints:
+It provides three endpoints:

 - `/health`: Returns a 200 status code whenever the service is running.
-- `/custom-health`: Returns a 200 status code if the environment variable `CUSTOM_HEALTH` is not set or set to `true`, and a 500 status code otherwise.
+- `/custom-health`: Returns a 200 status code if the internal variable `custom_health_status` is `True`, and a 500 status code otherwise.
+- `/toggle-health`: Toggles the internal variable `custom_health_status` between `True` and `False`.

 Simply run the service using Docker: